jitendra7711-a/github_actions_eks/README.md

-# 1. Create a developer server, add ssh key to the github account, clone project files, push files to the repository.
+B 1.
+Create a developer server, add ssh key to the github account, clone project files, push files to the repository.

-# 2. Create Access-Secret key for AWS policies Go to repository settings > secrets and variables > actions >
+ 2. Create Access-Secret key for AWS policies Go to repository settings > secrets and variables > actions >

 ![image](https://github.com/user-attachments/assets/14c59c5f-26e3-4698-b7bd-6afb124dcd8c)

-# 3. Create new ecr repository in aws : git-repo (you can give any name)
+ 3. Create new ecr repository in aws : git-repo (you can give any name)

-# 4. Create eks-server and install kubectl and eksctl
+ 4. Create eks-server and install kubectl and eksctl
 ```yml
 ssh-keygen
 aws-configure